dickie10/NLP-project/README.md

 3. **Download Noun Phrase Documents**:
    - Access the noun phrase documents from [this source](https://public.ukp.informatik.tu-darmstadt.de/fever-2018-team-athene/document_retrieval_datasets.zip).
 These documents are crucial for identifying and extracting relevant entities and phrases associated with the claims.

+## Running the Model

+To run the sentence retrieval and claim verification, please execute the `Bert_model_asp_1.ipynb` notebook on a GPU for optimal performance.